-Each group entity must identify the IPS liabilities arising from transactions from other members of an IPS that meet all the conditions listed in Article 5(1)(b) of the DR. Among these IPS liabilities, the ones arising from derivative contracts must be isolated.
+Each institution (IPS member) must identify the IPS liabilities arising from transactions with other members of an IPS that meet all the conditions listed in Article 5(1)(b) of the DR. Among these IPS liabilities, the ones arising from derivative contracts must be isolated.

-(a) Eligible IPS liabilities arising from derivative contracts7
+(a) Eligible IPS liabilities arising from derivative contracts8

-Before any deduction is applied, liabilities arising from derivative contracts are adjusted in accordance with the Article 5(3)-(4) of the DR. This means that they are valued in accordance with the leverage ratio methodology 8 to which a floor is applied 9 .
+Before any deduction is applied, liabilities arising from derivative contracts are adjusted in accordance with the Article 5(3)-(4) of the DR. This means that they are valued in accordance with the leverage ratio methodology 9 to which a floor is applied 10 .
 Consequently, eligible IPS liabilities arising from derivative contracts must be a subset of the leverage value of derivative liabilities.
 If the floor was applied, IPS derivatives will be deducted proportionally to their share of the floor.